jfveronelli/sqink/README.md

 ## Download

-Latest version is 1.1.4, released on 2015/10/30.
+Latest version is 1.2.0, released on 2017/09/01.

 ### Windows binary

-Download the latest version from [here](https://www.dropbox.com/s/tuauv6m7124x93h/sqink-1.1.4-setup.exe?dl=1), execute to install the application, and run `sqink.exe` to start.
+Download the latest version from [here](https://github.com/jfveronelli/sqink/raw/master/dist/sqink-win32.exe), execute the file to extract the application, and the run `sqink.exe` to start.

 The application may be run from a USB stick.
 No other requirements are needed.

 ### Other platforms

-A working [Python 3.4+](https://www.python.org/) environment is required.
+A working [Python 3.4](https://www.python.org/) environment is required.

-The [PySide 1.2+](http://qt-project.org/wiki/PySide) package must be already installed.
+The [PySide 1.2](http://qt-project.org/wiki/PySide) package must be already installed.
 Usually it can be installed with PIP:

-    pip install -U PySide
+    python -m pip install -U PySide

-Download the application from [here](https://www.dropbox.com/s/kr4lmrjta22u8vh/sqink-1.1.4.zip?dl=1) and run as:
+Download the application from [here](https://github.com/jfveronelli/sqink/raw/master/dist/sqink-linux.zip), unzip file, and run as:

     python sqink.py